 During the prohibition era of the 1920’s and 1930’s, an established industry of mountain stills became popular and Wauconda was known for its exceptional moonshine.
 Remnants of these stills can be discovered in their abandoned secret places.

-The Diamond Belle Ranch as it is know today, consists of four homesteads plus additional acreage.
-The sgment which presently holds the lodge was homesteaded by MacKenzie brothers from Scotland.
-The lake was originhally named “Seaforth” after the bay near mors MacKenzie’s childhood in Scotland. it was later named “Walker Lake” derived from another family homestead which is presently a part of the ranch property.
+The Diamond Belle Ranch, as it is known today, consists of four homesteads plus additional acreage.
+The segment which presently holds the lodge was homesteaded by MacKenzie brothers from Scotland.
+The lake was originally named “Seaforth” after the bay near Mors MacKenzie’s childhood in Scotland. it was later named “Walker Lake” derived from another family homestead which is presently a part of the ranch property.
 Some original homestead buildings and remnants remain upon the land.